 $ sudo passwd senthil

-To modify the existing user, use "usermod" instead of "useradd" command like below:
+To modify the existing user, use "usermod"

 $ sudo usermod -g sftponly -d /ostechnix -s /sbin/nologin senthil

-Assign proper permissions to the Chrooted directory
+Assign proper permissions to the chrooted directory

 You need to assign proper permissions to the SFTP users to access their HOME directory like below.